samtupy/nvgt/doc/src/references/include/TOML Reader and Writer (toml.nvgt)/classes/toml/Methods/get_keys.md

 - `bool all = false`: Should the function fetch all keys of all sections?
 Note that this currently does not work if you have multiple keys with the same name.

 ## Returns:
 `string[]`: An array containing all the keys.
-An empty array means that the section is either blank or doesn't exist.
+An empty array means that the section is either blank or does not exist.